alttch/bma-benchmark/README.md

 ## Performance measurements

-(warming up and applying a black box is not recommended for latency benchmarks)
+(warming up and applying a black box is not recommended for performance measurements)

 ```rust,ignore
 use bma_benchmark::Perf;